towersvault/shinpokered/README.md

 There's an EXP bar in battle.

-You can select RUN in trainer battles to forfeit the match and black yourself out.
+You can choose RUN while holding SELECT in trainer battles to forfeit the match and black yourself out.

 You can hunt for shiny pokemon, and they are valid with Gen 2 games.